RaiUmerw/RaiUmerw/README.md

 ### Hi there 👋
+raiumerwaqas
+this is my first repository.
+this is only for practice.
 <!--
 **RaiUmerw/RaiUmerw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.